-Inside: Choosing to get curious when faced with limitations allows us to shift away from judgment into joyful possibility.
+Inside: Curiosity helps us name our limitations and get creative as we choose our response.
+Curiosity shifts us from judgment into joyful possibility.
 This post contains referral links.

-I unearthed my strength and wisdom by showing up through comparison, perfectionism, and fear (so much fear!) to take imperfect action.
+I unearthed my strength and wisdom by learning to show up through comparison, perfectionism, and fear (so much fear!) to take imperfect action.

-A Couple Ways Getting Curious Unlocks My Creativity
+A Couple Ways That Getting Curious Unlocks My Creativity

 When I Get Curious I Expand my Window of Tolerance